 - “Double, double toil and trouble” by William Shakespeare

 Students may recognize this poem as one of the songs of the Witches from “MacBeth,” but it makes for a fun Gothic analysis!
 Despite being published before the Gothic genre took off in the late 1700s, Shakespeare’s poem embodied many essential elements of Gothic literature.
 Have students read along as the speakers of the poem (the Witches) call the dark forces with their frightening potion.
 Following an ABAB rhyme scheme, this poem’s sing-songy melody makes the evil happenings all the more frightening.

 This is a great poem to analyze as a nod to the Gothic genre, especially around Halloween!

 The bottom line?
-Students will be fascinated by the grim and macabre undertones of the works of poets like Edgar Allen Poe and Christina Rossetti.
+Students will be fascinated by the grim and macabre undertones of the works of poets like Edgar Allan Poe and Christina Rossetti.
 (And more!)

 So, whether you’re looking to complement your study of longer works of Gothic literature, such as Poe’s “The Tell Tale Heart” or Mary Shelley’s Frankenstein, or simply explore the genre through a selection of poems, this list has plenty to choose from.

 And with that, happy haunting (errr… I mean reading) my fellow teachers!